dzzh/RIBs-wiki/iOS-Tutorial-3.md

     }
 }
 ```

 Because our MutableScoreStream protocol extends from the read-only version, we can just directly expose that.
 As mentioned before, this is why we marked the mutableScoreStream dependency in LoggedInComponent class as internal, instead of fileprivate.
 We need to expose it down to children scopes.

 ## Display scores by subscribing to the score stream

-Whenever the score stream emits a new Score value, we should invoke OffGamePresentable, our OffGameViewController, to show the new score.
-This type of reactive programming is extremely powerful in the sense that there are no stored states to maintain, and our UI just automatically updates as the underlying data changes.
+Whenever the score stream emits a new Score value, we should invoke `OffGamePresentable` to update our `OffGameViewController` and show the new score.
+This type of [reactive programming](http://reactivex.io/) is extremely powerful in the sense that there are no stored states to maintain, and our UI just automatically updates as the underlying data changes.

-Let’s update the OffGamePresentable protocol so we can set the score value.
-Remember, this is the protocol we use to communicate from an interactor to its view.
+Let’s update the `OffGamePresentable` protocol so we can set the score value.
+Remember, this is the protocol we use to communicate from the interactor to its view.

 ```swift
 protocol OffGamePresentable: Presentable {
     weak var listener: OffGamePresentableListener? { get set }